4b41/mini-lob/README.md

 ## Implementation

 The orderbook maintains its state within two seperate red-black binary trees implemented via tree-maps.
-Each individual tree corresponds to either the buy and sell limits of the book and each tree is comprised of list objects containing orders.
-Each limit is mapped with its corresponding limit price as a key and all orders are also each mapped by a unique orderID key.
+Each individual tree corresponds to either the buy or sell limits of the book and each tree is comprised of list objects containing orders.
+Each limit is mapped with its corresponding limit price as a key and all orders are also mapped by a unique orderID key.

 Using this data structure the orderbook is able to accomplish order addition, cancellation and execution all with an average time complexity of O(1).